Copyrights in AI-Generated Content

 The U.S. Copyright Office has now issued several registrations for works that contain a combination of both human creative expression and AI-generated output.
 Examples:

-Irontic, LLC has a registered copyright in Senzia Opera, a sound recording with “music and singing voices by [sic] generated by artificial intelligence,” according to the copyright registration.
+Irontic, LLC has a registered copyright in Senzia Opera a, a sound recording with “music and singing voices by [sic] generated by artificial intelligence,” according to the copyright registration.
 That material is excluded from the claim.
 The registration, however, does provide protection for the story, lyrics, spoken words, and the selection, coordination, and arrangement of the sound recording.

 Computer programs can be protected by copyright, but if any source code was generated by AI, it must be excluded from the claim.
 Thus, the Adobe GenStudio for Performance Marketing computer program is protected by copyright, but any source code in it that was AI-generated is not.